alfetahe/elector/README.md

 The default election strategy is to choose the node with the highest runtime.

+## Features
+- Automatic election process on startup or when node joins/leaves the cluster
+- Ability to configure pre and post election hooks that will be called before and after the election process
+- Provides 2 built in election strategies and allows you to use your own strategy implementation (See `elector_strategy_behaviour` module for reference`)
+- Provides quorum option to detect split brain scenarios
+- Provides option to define the election delay in milliseconds before the election process is started automatically and queue the election calls

+## Configuration
 Elector supports the following configurations:
 - `election_delay` - The delay in milliseconds before the new election starts.
 This value is used automatic election is triggered either by node join/leave or startup.
 Default value is 1 second(1000).
 - `sync_start` - If true the election will start synchronously on start up.
 Set it `false` if start up should be async.
 Default value is `true`.